S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **Tips for everyone:**

--   Allocate two areas (columns) on your (digital) board, one for information gathering questions and the other for generative questions.
+-   Allocate two areas (columns) on your (digital) board, one for information-gathering questions and the other for generative questions.
 -   When it's your turn, add one of your questions to the board as you read it out loud.
 You'll need to decide in which column to place it.
 If in doubt, add it to the "info gathering" column.
 You can talk about it later.
 -   Use the "_Bingo_" and "_Sort-of Bingo_" technique, to identify and cluster similar considerations together: When you have the same question, say "_Bingo_", there is no need to repeat what's on your sticky note.
 When you have a related question, say "_Sort-of-Bingo_" and jump in and add the additional details.
 -   Avoid discussing questions in this step, unless it's necessary for understanding the question.